 C, D, F or N Grades

-Graduate students may not receive more than two grades of C or lower in the program.
-Graduate students who receive a third grade of C or lower will be dismissed from the program.
-Graduate students who receive a D, F or N grade in any course must repeat that course.
+Students may not receive more than two grades of C or lower in the program.
+Students who receive a third grade of C or lower will be dismissed from the program.
+Students who receive a D, F or N grade in any course must repeat that course.
 If that a student is required to repeat a course that is a prerequisite for an advanced course, the advanced course may not be taken until the student successfully passes the prerequisite course.
 Thus, the student’s progression in the program may be affected.
 Students who receive a second D or F grade will be dismissed from the program.